moooofly/MarkSomethingDownLLS/Docker 安装.md

 $ sudo apt-get update

 # Install the latest version of Docker CE, or go to the next step to install a specific version.
 Any existing installation of Docker is replaced.
-$ sudo apt-get install docker-ce
+$ sudo apt-get install docker-ce docker-ce-cli containerd.io

 # On production systems, you should install a specific version of Docker CE instead of always using the latest.
 This output is truncated.
 List the available versions.
 $ apt-cache madison docker-ce